17 Best Restaurants in Sayulita Mexico You Can’t Miss

 Check the menu here

-La Rustica
+16. La Rustica

-You’ll see quite a few Italian restaurants scattered through Sayulita and if you’re on a mission to find some great Italian Mexican inspired food don’t miss La Rustica.
-A
+You’ll see quite a few Italian restaurants scattered through Sayulita, and if you’re on a mission to find some great Italian Mexican-inspired food, don’t miss La Rustica.
+A sister company of the gorgeous Don Bonito Boutique Hotel, La Rustica is a great option at any time of the day.

-Start the day with their delicious açai bowls or french toast and mouth-watering espresso or swing by at lunch or dinner to try their delicious pastas, woodfire pizzas (there’s a sweet potato base vegan pizza) or tacos and tostadas for something lighter.
+Start the day with their delicious açai bowls or French toast and mouth-watering espresso or swing by at lunch or dinner to try their delicious pastas, woodfire pizzas (there’s a sweet potato base vegan pizza) or tacos and tostadas for something lighter.

 While it’s not the most plant-based friendly place there definitely are options.
 The food here however is based on great quality rather than quantity.
+Is it one of the best restaurants in Sayulita Mexico?
+You decide!

 Their drinks and cocktail list is fantastic and it’s a great way to end a beautiful day in sunny, vibrant Sayulita.